 Below is a list of examples of prominent companies that have very large research and development budgets:

-- Alphabet (Google) $16.6 billion: In 2017 Alphabet invested $!6.6 billion on researching new projects, businesses, and technologies to drive the company forward.
+Alphabet (Google) $16.6 billion: In 2017, Alphabet invested $16.6 billion in researching new projects, businesses, and technologies to drive the company forward.

-- Apple $11.6 billion: In 2017 Apple spent $11.6 billion on research and innovation in an attempt to create new cutting edge products for the business.
+Apple $11.6 billion: In 2017, Apple spent $11.6 billion on research and innovation to create new cutting-edge products for the business.

-- Facebook $7.8 billion: In 2017 Facebook spent approximately $7.8 billion on advancing it’s technological capabilities.
+Facebook $7.8 billion: In 2017, Facebook spent approximately $7.8 billion advancing its technological capabilities.

-- Tesla $0,8 billion: In 2017 Tesla spent approximately $0.8 billion related to designing new cars and new technologies.
+Tesla $0,8 billion: In 2017, Tesla spent approximately $0.8 billion on designing new cars and new technologies.

 Read more from Yahoo Finance about how much Amazon outpaced other tech companies in innovation spending.